nasriv/JLZombies/README.md

 ### Introduction

-JL Zombies is a 2D Platformer game which utilizes the PyGame package (https://www.pygame.org/news).
+This is a personal project I started working on as an ode to an old friend and some of our college shenanigans.
+It is a 2D Platformer game (super mario style) which utilizes the PyGame package (https://www.pygame.org/news) to build out the physics and graphics of the game.

 ### Packages